 How fear of people arises

 Generally social phobia begins with an unpleasant experience or series of experiences in early childhood.
 This is generally in school which is the child’s first experience of mixing outside of the family.
-Children can be bullied for anything at all that singles them out from other kids, often something extremely trivial.
+Children can be bullied for anything that singles them out from other kids, often something extremely trivial.
 It doesn’t actually matter what the difference is, because once bullying begins it has a life of its own.
 It only takes one assertive child to start the bullying.
 Suppose Jimmy starts to bully Tommy.
 Billy is afraid of Jimmy and fears Jimmy will start on him next.
 So Billy joins in the bullying of Tommy so that Tommy will continue in the victim role instead.
 Boys’ bullying tends to be physical.
 Girls’ bullying is generally more psychological, through spiteful remarks, and is even more damaging.

 People with long-standing social phobia never get much practice in handling disagreements, criticism, rudeness, or even normal conversation and joking.
 They find all these interactions threatening and avoid them if at all possible.
 They may not even know whether someone is joking in a friendly way or whether they’re deliberately being rude.